mthkunze/ansible-role-vdoglusterfs/README.md

 # Ansible Role: GlusterFS with VDO Data Reduction for EL Linux

-Installs and configures GlusterFS with VDO on Linux.
+Install and configure GlusterFS with VDO on Linux.

 ## Requirements